ireneo-cobarjr/vite-plugin-envka/README.md

 export default {
   plugins: [
     envka({
-      schema: /** standard-schema */,
+      schema,
-      generateTypes: false, /** Default */
+      generateTypes: false /** Default */,
-    })
+    }),
   ],
 };
 ```

 ### env.d.ts generation

 Generating env.d.ts is done after a successful validation.
 By default, its turned-off.
 You need to add `generateTypes: true` to turn it on.
-Zod, Valibot, ArkType and the builtin validator supports `enum` while others like Joi will end up with primitive types (i.e _string_, _number_ and _boolean_).

 ### .env.example generation